Canto degli italiani

-The song was very popular during Italian unification and the following decades.
-However, after the 1861 proclamation of the Kingdom of Italy, the republican and Jacobin connotations of "Fratelli d'Italia" were difficult to reconcile with the new state's monarchic constitution.
-The kingdom chose instead "Marcia Reale" (Royal March), the House of Savoy's official anthem, composed by order of King Charles Albert of Sardinia in 1831.
+The song was popular during the unification of Italy and the following decades.
+However, after the proclamation of the Kingdom of Italy in 1861, the republican and Jacobin connotations of "Fratelli d'Italia" were difficult to reconcile with the new state's monarchic constitution.
+The kingdom instead chose "Marcia Reale"—the House of Savoy's official anthem—composed by order of King Charles Albert of Sardinia in 1831.

-After the Second World War, Italy became a republic.
-On 12 October 1946, it chose "Il Canto degli Italiani" as a provisional national anthem.
-The song would retain this role as de facto anthem of the Italian Republic, and after several unsuccessful attempts, gained de jure status on 4 December 2017.
+After World War II, Italy became a republic.
+On 12 October 1946, it chose "Il Canto degli italiani" as a provisional national anthem.
+The song would retain this role as de facto anthem of the Italian Republic, and after many unsuccessful attempts, gained de jure status on 4 December 2017.